RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hn_en.md

 - The number of rooms in the layout is always one.
 It will be a large room without partitions such as walls or doors.
 - Multiple types of environments are planned.

-## Role of the Referee (TC)
+## Role of the Referee (OC)
 - Gather 30 minutes before the start of the competition to check connections with competitors.
 - Score the competition based on the score sheet.
-- Confirm scoring content with other TCs.
+- Confirm scoring content with other OCs.
 - Submit the score sheet.

 > [!NOTE]
-> TCs are selected from among the teams and perform the above roles in other teams' competitions.
+> OCs are selected from among the teams and perform the above roles in other teams' competitions.

 ## Remarks